Fan page or group? Which should you have?

 (The sound of your Facebook marketing crashing to the floor after the rug was pulled out from underneath.)

 Pretty much over-night small business which depended on Facebook for their marketing saw their reach and traffic dry up.

-So in this post-rug-pull era, is it even relevant to have Facebook Fan page anymore?
+So in this post-rug-pull-era, is it even relevant to have a Facebook Fan page anymore?
 Or should you only have a Facebook Group?

 Keep reading, as I answer the Fan Page or Group question below.